threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

   * Example:
     * `dockerhubuser/nextcloudaio:latest`
 * Click `Convert the docker image`.
-* Once the conversion is done, the FList is available as a public link on the ThreeFold Hub.
+* Once the conversion is done, the flist is available as a public link on the ThreeFold Hub.
-* To get the FList URL, go to the [TF Hub main page](https://hub.grid.tf/), scroll down to your 3Bot ID and click on it.
+* To get the flist URL, go to the [TF Hub main page](https://hub.grid.tf/), scroll down to your 3Bot ID and click on it.
-* Under `Name`, you will see all your available FLists.
+* Under `Name`, you will see all your available flists.
-* Right-click on the FList you want and select `Copy Clean Link`.
+* Right-click on the flist you want and select `Copy Clean Link`.
 This URL will be used when deploying on the ThreeFold Playground.
-We show below the template and an example of what the FList URL looks like.
+We show below the template and an example of what the flist URL looks like.
   * Template:
     * ```
       https://hub.grid.tf/<3BOT_name.3bot>/<docker_username>-<docker_image_name>-<tagname>.flist